pabloera/digiNEV/replit.md

 - `config/`: YAML configuration files for various system components

 ## Usage
-The dashboard is automatically available via the Replit web preview.
+The dashboard is automatically available via the Replit web preview. **IMPORTANT**: Use the Replit Preview button or the generated external URL - DO NOT try to access http://0.0.0.0:5000 directly as this will result in "access denied" errors.
 The system can process political discourse data through a 22-stage analysis pipeline with advanced caching, monitoring, and optimization features.

 ## Recent Changes
 - **2025-09-17**: **REDESIGN PROFISSIONAL COMPLETO - 4 FASES IMPLEMENTADAS**